nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 python tag.
 * `find t/javascript` returns all students who have a javascript tag, including students who have other tags on top of javascript tag
-* `find t/python t/javascript` returns all students who have javascript and python tags, includings students who have other tags on top of the two tags.
+* `find t/python t/javascript` returns all students who have javascript and python tags, including students who have other tags on top of the two tags.

 [↑ Back to top](#table-of-contents)